void-rs/void/README.md

 setting the `EDITOR` environment variable will allow you to specify which text editor is opened when hitting `C-k` on a node whose name begins with `txt: `.  defaults to vim.

+setting the `KEYFILE` environment variable to the path of a [keyfile](default.keys) allows you to customize the controls

 #### notes